smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Support for user defined styles in maps;
 * Investigate adding gender filter to Styling - not possible
-* Fixed regex C style comment remover stack overflow issues. ools label positioning prevent its use.
-More work needed.
+* Fixed regex C style comment remover stack overflow issues.

 #### 19th to 23rd March